-Beneficial interests in charitable remainder trust: Valued at the net market value of underlying assets and liabilities reported in the active market on which the respective assets or liabilities are traded, as adjusted for the income rights of the beneficiaries and actuarial assumptions for life expectancies, investment return and discount rates.
-An investment return rate of 7% and discount rates of 2% to 4% were used for the years ended August 31, 2022 and 2021 (level 3 inputs).
+Beneficial interest in charitable remainder trust: Valued at the net market value of underlying assets and liabilities reported in the active market on which the respective assets or liabilities are traded, as adjusted for the income rights of the beneficiary and actuarial assumptions for life expectancies, investment return and discount rates.
+An investment return rate of 7% and a discount rate of 4% was used for the years ended August 31, 2023 and 2022 (level 3 inputs).